leo-lightfoot/GreenAcquisition/Readme.md

 # GreenAcquisition

-This repository contains scripts and data for analyzing the environmental impact of mergers and acquisitions in the energy sector, with a focus on green vs. brown company classifications based on carbon intensity.
+This repository contains scripts and data for analyzing the impact of mergers and acquisitions in the energy sector, with a focus on green vs. brown company classifications based on carbon intensity.

 ## Project Overview